stolostron/rhacm-docs/_pages/ui_pii.md

 - Terms of Use
 - Service Delivery contracts (SD)

-## Reason for ID input on PII
+## Reason for doc input on

-- ID reviews all new PII, such labels, tooltips, error messages, and other UI text
+- Doc reviews all new PII, such labels, tooltips, error messages, and other UI text
-- ID reviews with IBM style, IBM terminology, existing docs, and progressive disclosure in mind
+- Doc reviews with IBM/Pattern Fly style, terminology, existing docs, and progressive disclosure in mind
 - Focus on consistency across all product documentation and other IBM products including the following documentation sources:
   - UI text
   - Knowledge Center